creitve/vgrepo/README.md

   url: "http://localhost:8080"
 ```

-Run a NGINX with the following configuration of virtual host:
+Run nginx with the following configuration of virtual host:

 ```
 server {